flode/BwTree/README.md

 ## Restrictions of this implementation:
 - Merging underful pages is not implemented.
-- The epoque system uses locks to keep track of pages that can be deleted
 - The mapping table cannot grow dynamically
 - Necessary operations like consolidate or split are not executed asynchronously